College of Creative Studies

-The College of Creative Studies is the smallest of the three undergraduate colleges at the University of California, Santa Barbara, unique within the University of California system in terms of structure and philosophy.
+The College of Creative Studies (CCS) is the smallest of the three undergraduate colleges at the University of California, Santa Barbara, unique within the University of California system in terms of structure and philosophy.
 Its small size, student privileges, and grading system are designed to encourage self-motivated students with strong interests in a field to accomplish original work as undergraduates.
-A former student has called it a “graduate school for undergraduates”.
-The college has roughly 350 students in eight majors and approximately 60 professors and lecturers.
-There is an additional application process to the standard UCSB admission for prospective CCS students, and CCS accepts applications for admissions throughout the year.
+A former student has called it a "graduate school for undergraduates".
+The college has roughly 350 students in nine majors and approximately 60 professors and lecturers.
+There is an additional application process to the standard UC Santa Barbara admission for prospective CCS students, and CCS accepts applications for admissions throughout the year.

+The college only offers 9 majors: Art, Biology, Chemistry and Biochemistry, Computing, Marine Science, Mathematics, Music Composition, Physics, and Writing and Literature.

 History

-In the late 1960s, the Chancellor of UCSB, Vernon I. Cheadle, was looking for an alternative education program for undergraduate students which could embody the new thinking of the 60s and also attract attention to his growing university.
+In the late 1960s, the second chancellor of UC Santa Barbara, Vernon I. Cheadle, was looking for an alternative education program for undergraduate students which could embody the new thinking of the 60s and also attract attention to his growing university.
 He contacted a professor in the English department, Marvin Mudrick, to come up with ideas for this new program.
 In 1967 the University of California allowed funding for Mudrick to start up the most promising of those ideas, the College of Creative Studies.

-The program started with approximately 50 students in 7 majors: Art, Biology, Chemistry, Mathematics, Music Composition, Literature and Physics.
-The experimental program struck a chord with its students and faculty, and along with the powerful pushing of Mudrick as its provost, it secured its place at UCSB.
-The program grew over the years in student and faculty size and in 1975 found its home in a building at UCSB that dates from when the campus was a World War II marine base.
-In 1995 the college added the major of Computer Science.
+The program started with approximately 50 students in 7 majors: Art, Biology, Chemistry, Mathematics, Music Composition, Literature, and Physics.
+The experimental program struck a chord with its students and faculty, and along with the powerful pushing of Mudrick as its provost, it secured its place at UC Santa Barbara.
+The program grew over the years in student and faculty size and in 1975 found its home in a building at UC Santa Barbara that dates from when the campus was a World War II marine base.
+In 1995, the college added the major of Computer Science.
 In 2005, with the retirement of Provost William Ashby, the title of the Provost was changed to Dean and the College was placed under the leadership of Dr. Bruce Tiffney.
+In fall 2020, the college added the Marine Science major.

 The Art department includes the only undergraduate book arts program in the University of California system.
 Recently, the Physics program has become regarded as one of the best undergraduate Physics programs in the nation; its students attend graduate schools with percentages resembling those of Ivy Leagues.
-CCS students have won the UCSB Chancellor's Award for Excellence in Undergraduate Research several times in recent years.
+CCS students have won the UC Santa Barbara Chancellor's Award for Excellence in Undergraduate Research several times in recent years.
 Literature students run Spectrum, a literary magazine, and Into the Teeth of the Wind, a poetry review.